chuckyLeeVIII/py-gui-recover-ywallet/README.md

 # PyGUI Wallet

 PyGUI Wallet is a multi-cryptocurrency wallet with a dark, futuristic interface built using React, TypeScript, and Tailwind CSS.
+It is designed as a third-party offline ledger recovery tool.
+The application uses BTCRecover to search local files for wallet credentials, PyWallet to extract keys, and CryptoFuzz to recover seeds from wallet DAT files.
+All recovery operations are performed locally without modifying existing wallet data.

 ## Features

 - Support for multiple cryptocurrencies (BTC, ETH, USDT, LTC, WBTC)
-- Wallet recovery using private keys
+- Offline wallet recovery using BTCRecover, PyWallet, CryptoFuzz, and DeepTools-based methods
 - Send transactions to multiple recipients
 - Transaction history
 - Dark mode interface